cristibaluta/ConsentKit/README.md

 # ConsentKit
-Note: This library only helps you collect consents for the services in your app that needs it, actually disabling those services is developer's job.
+Note: This library only helps you collect consents for the services in your app, actually disabling those services is developer's job.

 ![Screenshot](https://image.ibb.co/iuASQy/Screen_Shot_2018_05_28_at_23_07_10.png)